 As you can see, there is no way that you miss the CTA button.
-Both the placement of CTA and the color choice are set correctly.
+Furthermore, both the placement of the CTA and the color choice are set correctly.

 CTA: Add to Bag

-It is crucial to have all the information right next to the CTA button on the product pages.
+Having all the information right around the CTA button on the product page is crucial.

-For example, they have the price, the sizes, the product image, and the description of the product.
+For example, they have the price, the sizes, the product image, and the product description.

-Another e-commerce retail CTA example is from VS. The window below pops up after you add an item to your cart.
+Another e-commerce retail CTA example is from Victoria's Secret.
+The window below pops up after you add an item to your cart.